journalehsan/bomi/src/mpv/DOCS/man/vo.rst

         The filter used for interpolating the temporal axis (frames).
 This is only used if ``interpolation`` is enabled.
 The only valid choices for ``tscale`` are separable convolution filters (use ``tscale=help`` to get a list).
-The default is ``oversample``.
+The default is ``mitchell``.

-        Note that the maximum supported filter radius is currently 3, and that using filters with larger radius may introduce issues when pausing or framestepping, proportional to the radius used.
-It is recommended to stick to a radius of 1 or 2.
+        Note that the maximum supported filter radius is currently 3, due to limitations in the number of video textures that can be loaded simultaneously.

+    ``tscale-clamp``
+        Clamp the ``tscale`` filter kernel's value range to [0-1].
+This reduces excessive ringing artifacts in the temporal domain (which typically manifest themselves as short flashes or fringes of black, mostly around moving edges) in exchange for potentially adding more blur.

+    ``interpolation-threshold=<0..1,-1>``
+        Threshold below which frame ratio interpolation gets disabled (default:
+        ``0.0001``).
+This is calculated as ``abs(disphz/vfps - 1) < threshold``,
+        where ``vfps`` is the speed-adjusted display FPS, and ``disphz`` the display refresh rate.

+        The default is intended to almost always enable interpolation if the playback rate is even slightly different from the display refresh rate.
+        But note that if you use e.g. ``--video-sync=display-vdrop``, small deviations in the rate can disable interpolation and introduce a discontinuity every other minute.

+        Set this to ``-1`` to disable this logic.

     ``dscale-radius``, ``cscale-radius``, ``tscale-radius``, etc.
         Set filter parameters for ``dscale``, ``cscale`` and ``tscale``,